greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 ### <a id="topic_xkd_d1q_l2b"></a>Setting the Greenplum Database Timezone

 As a best practice, configure Greenplum Database and the host systems to use a known, supported timezone.
 Greenplum Database uses a timezone from a set of internally stored PostgreSQL timezones.
-Setting the Greenplum Database timezone prevents Greenplum Database from selecting a timezone each time the cluster is restarted and sets the timezone for the Greenplum Database master and segment instances.
+Setting the Greenplum Database timezone prevents Greenplum Database from selecting a timezone each time the cluster is restarted and sets the timezone for the Greenplum Database coordinator and segment instances.

 Use the [gpconfig](../utility_guide/ref/gpconfig.html) utility to show and set the Greenplum Database timezone.
 For example, these commands show the Greenplum Database timezone and set the timezone to `US/Pacific`.